 Program prioritization is an exploration of programs and course offerings based on a process outlined by Robert C. Dickeson to help universities align their programs with the priorities of their missions and strategic plans.

-How will programs be evaluated?
+How were programs evaluated?

-Program prioritization has been and will continue to be addressed at our all-campus meetings, in department/ division meetings and at Faculty Senate.
 If you have questions, please contact the Office of the Provost at email@example.com .